What is a mental health emergency?

-Any situation that involves harm or imminent risk to you or to another person should be considered an emergency, such as:
+Any situation that involves harm or imminent risk to a student or another person should be considered an emergency, such as:

 - Extreme emotional distress